Primary Advisor/Dissertation Chair

 In this qualitative study four former English learners between the ages of 21 and 24 were interviewed in order to answer the following questions: What perceptions do participants have of their K-12 educational experiences?
 What perceptions do participants have regarding deficit thinking in their K-12 educational experiences?
 What responses do participants have to deficit thinking they might have experienced?
 What in-school factors, if any, might have improved participants’ educational experiences?
 Data from individual interviews was analyzed using the constant-comparison method (Glaser & Strauss, 1967).
 Major findings of this study were that participants had a more positive learning experience in ESL classes than in general classes; participants experienced a minimal amount of deficit thinking in their K-12 educational experiences; and participants believed that certain in-school factors would have improved their K-12 educational experiences.

 Michaelson, Corissa Rae, "Former English Learners’ Perceptions of their K-12 Educational Experiences" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 239.